 CNES projects library

-Nanolab-Academy thus allows students to get to grips with the development logic and execution of space projects, including project management, development planning, launch, reception of telemetry and transmission of telecommands, data exploitation and more besides.
+Nanolab Academy thus allows students to get to grips with the development logic and execution of space projects, including project management, development planning, launch, reception of telemetry and transmission of telecommands, data exploitation and more besides.
 It also promotes teaching of science that relies strongly on hands-on experimentation across the spectrum of space disciplines such as mechanics, thermal control, avionics, attitude control and power systems.
 In return, the projects test new satellite and/or instrument technologies in orbit likely to be of value to the scientific and industrial community.
 Student projects also encompass the vital ground component for communicating with and operating the satellites.